Argent Trust Co. Petitions for Supreme Court to Provide Guidance on ERISA Arbitration

 Get more!
 Sign up for PLANSPONSOR newsletters.

-Argent Trust also asked the Supreme Court to review and reverse a decision made by the Second Circuit in May in which the company lost an appeal seeking to force arbitration in a dispute over a $242 million stock ownership plan transaction with Strategic Financial Solutions LLC.
+Argent Trust also asked the Supreme Court to review and reverse a decision by the 2nd Circuit in May in which the company lost an appeal seeking to force arbitration in a dispute over a $242 million stock ownership plan transaction with Strategic Financial Solutions LLC.
 Argent served as the trustee for Strategic’s ESOP through October 31, 2019, after which it was replaced.

 As trustee, Argent had “exclusive authority to manage and control the assets of the plan and had sole and exclusive discretion to authorize and negotiate the transaction on the plan’s behalf.”

 In the 2020 case Dejesus Cedeno v.
-Argent Trust Company et al., Ramon Dejesus Cedeno, an employee of Strategic Financial Solutions LLC and a participant in its Strategic Employee Stock Ownership Plan, alleged that the plan’s arbitration provision was unenforceable.
+Argent Trust Co. et al., Ramon Dejesus Cedeno, an employee of Strategic Financial Solutions LLC and a participant in its Strategic Employee Stock Ownership Plan, alleged that the plan’s arbitration provision was unenforceable.
 The plaintiff relied on a judge-made “effective vindication exception” to argue that ERISA overrides both the plan language (requiring arbitration) and the mandate of the Federal Arbitration Act (requiring the enforcement of valid arbitration provisions).

-Argent argued that the Second Circuit’s decision is problematic because it concludes that ERISA does not allow individual arbitration of statutory claims, which Argent wrote is a “decision that will have far-reaching unintended effects, even beyond arbitration matters.”
+Argent argued that the 2nd Circuit’s decision is problematic because it concludes that ERISA does not allow individual arbitration of statutory claims, which Argent wrote is a “decision that will have far-reaching unintended effects, even beyond arbitration matters.”

 Lee Polk, a partner in Wagner Law Group, says the issue of arbitration in ERISA plans is a “high-stakes issue” and that a lot of people are hanging on pins and needles about whether they have to go to an arbitrator, as appealing an arbitrator’s decision is “extremely difficult.”